xy-liao/jp2forge_web/docs/user_guide.md

 This guide explains how to use the JP2Forge Web application for converting images to JPEG2000 format.

+## Important Note

+JP2Forge Web serves primarily as a promotional demonstration for the JP2Forge script and its BnF (Bibliothèque nationale de France) compliance capabilities.
+This web interface implements a curated subset of JP2Forge's full functionality, focusing on showcasing key features in an accessible way.
+For access to all JP2Forge capabilities, users are encouraged to work directly with the [JP2Forge script](https://github.com/xy-liao/jp2forge).

 ## Table of Contents

 1. [Creating a New Conversion Job](#creating-a-new-conversion-job)